Azores Launches ‘DNA Azores’ Program, Seeking To Attract Digital Nomads

 According to a news report, the ‘DNA Azores’ program aims to standardize amenities and infrastructure to suit remote workers.

-“This project is strongly committed on increasing dissemination of information and the attractiveness of the Azores as a destination for digital nomadism,” said Faria-e-Castro, the Undersecretary of the Presidency of Azores.
+“This project is strongly committed to increasing dissemination of information and the attractiveness of the Azores as a destination for digital nomadism,” said Faria-e-Castro, the Undersecretary of the Presidency of Azores.

 As a part of the program, the regional government intends to create a network of collaborative workspaces and to put in place a certification system for accommodations with good internet and other necessary amenities.